m4nu56/java-servlet-api-react/README.md

 All of that in order to allow you to progressively migrate your historic Java Servlet App to a more modern stack.

-You can find the react demo project that runs with this App here: https://github.com/m4nu56/migrate-java-app-react

 ![Migrate](docs/migrate.gif)

 ## Build the Java Servlet App